helpers/handlebars-helpers/README.md

 # handlebars-helpers
 <!-- {% raw %} -->

-> More than 160 Handlebars helpers for Handlebars.
+> More than 160 helpers for Handlebars.

 - [Browser usage](#browser-usage)
 - [Usage](#usage)